akomarla/forecast_npi_costs/README.md

+## Note

+This repository is now defunct.
+Please refer to https://github.com/solidigm-innersource/gbl_ops_data_analytics.npi.application.quote_forecasting for the latest code and data workflow.

 ## Background

 This program uses historical quotes for SSD NPI build costs from Offshore Design Manufacturers (ODM) to forecast future build costs.